-When the Insurance Company Isn’t Responding to You, Here Is How You Can Take Action & Protect Your Rights
+When the Insurance Company Isn’t Responding to You, How You Can Take Action & Protect Your Rights

-Contacting and dealing with insurance companies are unavoidable parts of filing claims and seeking compensation after car accidents and other injury-causing events.
+Contacting and dealing with insurance companies is unavoidable in filing claims and seeking compensation after car accidents and other injury-causing events.
 In fact:

 Even if someone else was 100% at fault for your injuries, you can still face a lot of frustration, hassle, and runaround from an insurance company.

-Ignoring your calls and being unresponsive are common tactics insurance companies use to try to get the upper hand and minimize payouts for claims.
+Ignoring your calls and being unresponsive are common tactics insurance companies use to get the upper hand and minimize payouts for claims.

 Here’s why:

 Insurance companies make money by not paying claims.
-If they can ignore you and pay you less, it means more profits in their pockets at the end of the day, helping their bottom line.
+If they can ignore you and pay you less, it means more profits in their pockets, helping their bottom line.

-The longer insurers don’t pay your claim, the more interest they can make off of the money you may be entitled to.
-That can be additional incentive to take their time in getting back to you and handling your claim.
+The longer insurers don’t pay your claim, the more interest they can make from the money you may be entitled to.
+That can be an additional incentive to take their time getting back to you and handling your claim.

 Insurance companies know they are turning up the financial pressure you face when they delay contact with you and prolong your claim.
-They’re fully aware that, as they take their time with your claim, your bills stack up.
-So, sometimes, ignoring you is their way of manipulating you into accepting a low offer out of the gate.
-They know you’ll really need the money when an offer comes finally after they’ve ignored you and your claim for weeks or months on end.
-And they’re counting on you to just take the first low offer you get.
+They’re fully aware that your bills stack up as they take their time with your claim.
+So, sometimes, ignoring you is their way of nudging you into accepting a low offer out of the gate.
+They know you’ll need the money when an offer comes after they’ve ignored you and your claim for weeks or months.
+They may calculate that you will take an initial low offer because your immediate needs are pressing.

 5 Steps to Take When an Insurance Company Ignores You